kepingwang/leetcode-notes/notes.md

 Lose win game: if for you win for any of the possible next steps, then I lose.

 LC276 Paint Fence (n posts, k colors, no 3 adjacent same color)
-Google 2: Eat pills, half at a time, probability of getting full pill at n times.
-Two types subproblem recursion, with memoization.
-(Or DP).

 LC253 Meeting Rooms II (find number of meeting rooms required)
 [[0, 30],[5, 10],[15, 20]]. ans 2.